avikaml/MyBot/readme.md

 7. !weather {cityname} command that fetches the current weather for a specified city using the OpenWeatherMap API
 8. !avatar @username command that displays the avatar of the specified user
 9. SQL database to store information
+10. !tweet command that embeds tweets, is currently broken due to twitter shenanigans :)

 Planned Features:
-1. Embeds for gifs, twitter, etc
+1. Embeds for gifs, etc
 2. Block certain words - a la delete the forbidden message and post a warning to that user
 3. LastFM integration
 4. Spotify integration?